vtexdocs/dev-portal-content/docs/guides/Orders/order-canceling-improvements-beta.md

 In each case, both seller and marketplace will be notified about changes, have access to information about each other's reasons for canceling and/or denying a cancel request, and sellers will know when the shopper requested the cancellation.

+For information about this feature in VTEX Admin, see [Declining order cancelation](https://help.vtex.com/en/tutorial/declining-order-cancelation--F2n0h1TeQ5td540Gjyff4).

 > In this article, the term marketplace will refer to VTEX marketplace and seller to VTEX seller.
 For more information, see [Marketplace strategies at VTEX](https://help.vtex.com/en/tutorial/marketplace-strategies-at-vtex--tutorials_402).

 ## Permissions